travis-ci/docs-travis-ci-com/blog/_posts/2013-11-20-new-build-emails.md

 ![](http://s3itch.paperplanes.de/buildfailed_20131115_155653.jpg)

-We have a lot of ideas on how to improve the emails in the future, and how to make them more useful to get see more immediately what's been broken, stay tuned!
+We have a lot of ideas on how to improve the emails in the future, and how to make them more useful to get better insight about what's been broken, stay tuned!

 Thank you, Jessica!